-Question: All devices in your home network successfully connect to the Keenetic router Wi-Fi network, but one device does not connect for some reason.
+Question: All client devices in your home network successfully connect to the Keenetic router Wi-Fi network, but one client does not connect for some reason.
 What could this be, and how do I connect it to the router?

 In this case, the problem is not hardware but in the software (driver) on the client's side.
 Based on our statistics, at the moment, modern client devices have no problem connecting to Keenetic when 802.11r roaming is enabled.
 Such cases are usually observed on older devices that are no longer properly supported by their manufacturer.

 Faced with this situation, we recommend that you first update your mobile device system to the latest version available, or on your laptop, update the Wi-Fi adapter driver by going to the chipset manufacturer's website.
-If this does not help, the update is not available, etc., disable 'Fast transition (802.11r)' in the Keenetic settings and then reconnect the device to the router's Wi-Fi network.
+If this does not help, the update is not available, etc., disable 'Fast transition (802.11r)' and 'Radio Resource & BSS Transition Management (802.11k/v)' in the Keenetic settings and then reconnect the client device to the router's Wi-Fi network.

 If your home network is built on a single Keenetic router (supporting only the 2.4 GHz band), turning off seamless Wi-Fi roaming will not affect your wireless network.
 For stationary devices that are less advanced or only work in one band, the Wi-Fi roaming setting is not relevant.